 Many of these things are documented by Luke, the historian, in Acts.
 The death of James, the brother of Jesus, was recorded by the Jewish historian, Josephus,.
 Regardless of whether we accept the more legendary and apocryphal stories of the deaths of the other Apostles, we have record that the followers of Jesus were willing to suffer and die for the message they preached – that Jesus rose from the dead.

 The last point is that there is good, historical evidence that some of the apostles and key followers died as martyrs for this message.
 Stephen’s death is recorded in Acts.
 James, the brother of Jesus, the head of the church in Jerusalem, was killed as reported by Josephus, the Jewish/Roman historian in his writings at the end of the first century.
 James, the brother of John, was killed by sword at the hands of Herod.

 Many are the stories of the deaths of the other apostles by martyrdom, but the sources are not as well-attested as the sources for the death of Stephen, James, the brother of John, Peter and Paul.
 Foxe’s Book of Martyrs (published by John Day in 1563) famously preserves those stories.
 While it purported to retell the martyr stories of the apostles, among other ancient Christians, it focused particularly on the martyrs in England and Scotland.
 The book was updated periodically for many years into the early nineteenth century.

-While Foxe’s Book of Martyrs doesn’t have the hallmarks of modern historical reliability and was influenced by a motive to tie the history of the Reformation to the martyrdom of the Apostles and early church fathers, no one can seriously argue the willingness of many a Christian witness over the ages to die for that faith.
+While Foxe’s Book of Martyrs doesn’t have the hallmarks of modern historical reliability and was influenced by a motive to tie the history of the Reformation to the martyrdom of the Apostles and early church fathers, no one can seriously argue the willingness of many a Christian witness over the ages to die for what they believed.